 Do not accept friend requests from people you do not know, because the request could come from someone working for the defendant.
 Do not let your interest in sharing your pictures or personal information diminish the value of your claim.
 Protect yourself by removing your accounts or suspending them only while your case is pending.

 The Bishop Law Firm has attorneys who have worked as defense attorneys for personal injury cases and car accident cases and they can advise you on how to protect your NC personal injury/car accident/worker’s compensation case.
-If you would like a consultation with a NC personal injury lawyer with experience helping both plaintiffs and defendants, call The Bishop Law Firm at (919) 615-3095.
+If you would like an evaluation by a NC personal injury lawyer with experience helping both plaintiffs and defendants, call The Bishop Law Firm at (919) 615-3095.
 We represent Workers’ Compensation and Personal Injury clients in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids and surrounding areas in North Carolina.